armaber/articles/HDUF/brief.md

 ~~~

 [*UfSymbol.ps1*](https://github.com/armaber/scripts/tree/disasm/DisassembleImage/UfSymbol.ps1)
 operates by storing the disassembly on a local database.
-The 1<sup>st</sup> time it is invoked,
+The disassembly is separated into
-a parallel decompilation of the image takes place.

-The disassembly is separated into individual function bodies.
-The root body contains the symbol
+individual function bodies.
+The root body contains the symbol requested by the user.
+A
-requested by the user.
-A dependency graph is built either upstream, representing all the
+dependency graph is built either upstream, representing all the callers of the function,
-callers of the function, or downstream representing the callees.
-Care must be taken when
+or downstream representing the callees.
+Care must be taken when specifying `-Depth`:
-specifying `-Depth`:

 * generic functions have many callers; ie. 1118 matches for `nt!KeBugCheckEx` at `-Depth 1`.